- René Daumal’S MOUNT ANALOGUE

 Melody Woodnutt is a descendant of the pirate Blackjack Woodnutt, and has rambled around the world before landing in Naarm/Melbourne, Australia in 2018.
 She spent eight of her formative artistic years living in a remote Icelandic village lusting after extreme nature.

 Melody Woodnutt works primarily within the expanded field of 16mm analogue moving image film.
 Artworks take form as large scale immersive installations, expanded cinema, short 16mm films, or printed photographic film stills.
-Melody's films are often made from an eco feminist and alchemical feminist position as default (alongside bio-art's concept of “witches in labs”).
+Melody's films are often made from an alchemical feminist position as default (alongside bio-art's concept of “witches in labs”).

-She is currently an exhibiting member of Artist Film Workshop - an ARI and film lab for analogue small gauge film.
+She is currently an active member of Artist Film Workshop - an ARI and film lab for analogue small gauge film.
 Biennially, she is the artistic director of international film platform and residency, The Weight of Mountains, which uses film as research in-the-field to explore psycho geographies and connections between humanity and environment over temporal and geographic dis/connects.

 Works have been shown with NGV/Melbourne Design Week, PICA (Oregon), Melbourne Fringe (Keynote curated by Emily Sexton and Martyn Coutts) and a variety of film festivals or venues in Melbourne, Brisbane, Dublin, London, as well as across multiple locations in USA, UK, Canada, Iceland, and Morocco.
 Supported with grants from Arts Queensland, Youth Arts Queensland, Menningarráð Norðurlands Vestra (Iceland), Vaxtarsamnigur Norðurlands Vestra (Iceland), Rannis Innovation+Research Triennial Funding (Iceland), and Kulturkontakt Nord (Baltic/Nordic EU).
 Alongside positions as Director for Nes Artist Residency (Iceland); Artistic Direction and Regional Development Advisor for Thekkingarsetur Iceland (a research and development organisation under the Icelandic Ministry for Education and Culture); consultant for The Icelandic Textile Center (Iceland), Artistic Director of The Weight of Mountains (global ARI); Co-Director of Exist Live Art and Performance Art Collective (Australia); curator of the Summer We Go Public Festival (Iceland) and Site Exploratory Arts Festival (Iceland).